mwestera/py4ling/exercises/6_defining and calling functions.md

 **6.11.** Does a function definition (a def-clause) follow the same indentation rules as an if-clause and a for-clause?

 **6.12.** Functions can not only take inputs and do stuff, they can also output stuff, using the `return` keyword.
+Functions can not only take inputs and do stuff, they can also output stuff, using the `return` keyword.
 The following code (when executed from a file) does not print `aaah!`.
-Make the program print `aaah!` without changing the function definition.
+Make the program print `aaah!` _without_ changing the function definition.
+Consider assigning the result of the function call `create_scream()` to a variable and printing it (or even applying `print` to the function call directly).

 ```python
 def create_scream():